pygupta/tweetaspike/README.md

 To run the application, use command: **node server**

-You should see message **Connection to Aerospike cluster succeeded!**.
-If not, please make sure your Aerospike Server is running and available.
-Also confirm that **aerospikeCluster** and **aerospikeClusterPort** are set correctly.
+You should see message **Connection to Aerospike cluster succeeded!**

+If you see *Connection to Aerospike cluster failed!*, please make sure your Aerospike Server is running and available.
+Also confirm that **aerospikeCluster** and **aerospikeClusterPort** are set correctly as described above in the Config section.

 If all is well, open web browser and point it to: [http://localhost:9000](http://localhost:9000)